Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Break subject areas into smaller time blocks

 It’s helpful to segment each subject into 10-20 minute blocks.
-Since preschoolers have very short attention spans, you will need to change activities quickly.
+Since they have very short attention spans, you will need to change activities quickly.
 If you don’t, they may not be focused enough to meet your goals for the lesson.

 Fill in activities and lessons